Skip to main content

 ecs-sginbound 8080 only from alb-sg, outbound unrestricted

-dashboard backend SGinbound target port from alb-sg, outbound unrestricted
+dashboard backend SGinbound target port from alb-sg, outbound unrestricted; attached together with the shared ecs-sg for common internal egress paths such as MSK

 msk-connect-sgno inbound, outbound unrestricted for connector workers